AbdulRehman393/AbdulRehman393/README.md

 ### 💬 Personal Mantra

-> *"Every line of code is progress.
-Every project is a lesson.
-Every challenge is an opportunity.<br/>I'm not just learning AI/ML—I'm building my future, one commit at a time."*
+> *"The best time to plant a tree was 20 years ago.
+The second best time is now."*
+>
+> This is why I'm learning, building, and growing—one commit at a time.

 </div>